misiektoja/steam_monitor/docs/setup-and-first-run.md

 The user should go to [Steam Privacy Settings](https://steamcommunity.com/my/edit/settings).

 The value in **My Profile → Game details** should be set to **Friends Only** or **Public**.

+## Continue with Usage

+Use [Usage](usage.md) for monitoring and output options or [Configuration](configuration.md) to adjust saved settings.
+If setup or monitoring fails, run [Doctor Preflight](troubleshooting.md#doctor-preflight) and follow the reported recovery steps.